Stephen King Coming To Minneapolis For Spring Weekend Book Festival

 According to a press release, the festival will take place in Minneapolis’ Mill City neighborhood, running from 10 a.m. to 5 p.m. each day.
 On the night of May 11, there’ll also be a “Lit Crawl” around Uptown’s Lyn-Lake area.

-Die-hard Stephen King fans can also buy tickets to see him perform with his band, the Rock Bottom Remainders, which features several other festival authors.
-The concert is slated for May 10 at First Avenue.
+Die-hard Stephen King fans can also buy tickets to see him perform with his band, the Rock Bottom Remainders, which features several other festival authors, at Minneapolis’ iconic First Avenue.
+The concert is slated for May 10.
 Tickets will go for $40.

 For more information on the festival, including a full list of attending authors, click here.